St Michael's CofE Primary School

 How are children’s needs identified?

 Children’s attainment, progress and attendance are monitored regularly, and where issues arise children will be placed on appropriate support programmes.
-All children on FSM are eligible for support for Camp in Y5 and Y6, and may also have support for other trips/educational visits as needed.
+All children on FSM are eligible for support for the school camp in Y5 and Y6, and may also have support for other trips/educational visits as needed.
 Our aim is that all children who attract this grant will benefit in some way from the grant, though clearly some may have a greater level of support than others depending on their needs.
 When deciding how to best use the Pupil Premium funding, we look at the Educational Endowment Foundation’s Teaching and Learning Toolkit.
 This is an excellent way of researching how schools can spend money to improve the teaching and learning of children from low-income families.

 The Educational Endowment Foundation currently suggests that the most effective strategies are: 1-1 Tuition; Metacognition and self-regulation; focusing on reading comprehension skills as well as building fluency; mastery learning and quality feedback to children through marking and discussing work.